 This course provides a technical background to the Designer.
-The course covers material related to the actual production of design materials that are often overlooked during education and usually learned by experience.
+The course covers material related to actual design production, which is often overlooked during education and must often be learned by experience.
 Press-checks, color specifications and proofing, file preparation, and paper selections will all be addressed.
 Field trips may also be included.